CrowdStrike/terraform-provider-crowdstrike/docs/resources/response_policy_precedence.md

   This resource allows you set the precedence of Response Policies based on the order of IDs.
   API Scopes
   The following API scopes are required:
-  Response policies | Read & Write
+  Response Policies | Read & Write
 ---

 # crowdstrike_response_policy_precedence (Resource)